 - 4 teaspoon cayenne pepper (optional ingredient, this makes a spicy chicken, start with 1 teaspoon for a less spicy chicken)

-- 1/2 cup ice water (water must be cold)
+- ¾ cup cold water (or carbonated water but it must be cold)

 - In a large bowl, combine all the brine ingredients.